iliapopov17/iliapopov17.github.io/_portfolio/portfolio-9.md

 collection: portfolio
 ---

+<a href="https://github.com/PopovIILab/BatShotMetaFlow"><i class="fab fa-fw fa-github zoom" aria-hidden="true"></i> Lab journal </a><br>

 This page is currently at work.
 I am in the middle of uploading lab journals.
 Soon details will be disclosured.

-📝 See [GitHub repo](https://github.com/PopovIILab/BatShotMetaFlow) for more details

 <img src='/images/BatShotMetaFlow.png'>